Active Record Calculations

 async_pluck(*column_names)

-Same as #pluck but perform the query asynchronously and returns an ActiveRecord::Promise.
+Same as pluck, but performs the query asynchronously and returns an ActiveRecord::Promise.

 πŸ“ Source code